NENA911/NG911GISDataModel/README.md

 their own NG9-1-1 data, it is expected that each GIS Data Provider will adapt the scripts and extend the schema to meet their specific organization's needs and requirements.

+With the v3.0 release, this repository has undergone a major refactor to support two parallel approaches to template generation: the long‑standing “flat‑file” model and a new relational data model.
+This restructuring was driven by the need to maintain backward compatibility with existing workflows while enabling more robust, normalized database implementations aligned with modern NG9‑1‑1 data management practices.

+To make these paths clear and maintainable, the repository is now organized into two primary template directories:

+- [flatfile_templates](flatfile_templates) – Traditional, single‑table templates designed for desktop GIS applications and workflows that rely on the classic flat‑file representation of the NENA NG9-1-1 GIS Data Model.
+- [relational_templates](relational_templates) – A new, normalized relational schema that reflects the logical structure of the NENA NG9‑1‑1 GIS Data Model and supports more advanced enterprise database implementations.

+This dual‑template structure ensures that implementers, tool developers, and public safety GIS practitioners can choose the model that best fits their operational environment while benefiting from a unified, version‑aware codebase

 ---

 ## Table of Contents